dhenryopen/FRC-2016/Development Tutorial for FRC - Part 1.md

 sudo apt-get update
 sudo apt-get upgrade
 ```
 **Tip:** at any point you can create a recovery checkpoint of your VM.
 From the VirtualBox menu, select _Machine_, then _Take Snaphost_ and provide the snapshot with a name.
+This gives you the ability to "roll back" the VM to a known state.

 ### Install the `build-essential`, `cmake` and `v4l-utils` packages